csioza/kael/ReadMe.txt

     in the RES subdirectory.
 This file can be directly edited in Microsoft Visual C++.

-kael.clw
-    This file contains information used by ClassWizard to edit existing classes or add new classes.
-ClassWizard also uses this file to store information needed to create and edit message maps and dialog data maps and to create prototype member functions.

 res\kael.ico
     This is an icon file, which is used as the application's icon.
 This icon is included by the main resource file kael.rc.